 Figure 5 depicts a call flow illustrating legacy interoperability.
 In this non-normative example, we see a UAC that does not support the full semantics for 608.
 However, there is an SBC that does support 608.
-Per [RFC6809], the SBC can insert ";+sip.608" into the Feature-Caps header field for the INVITE.
+Per [RFC6809], the SBC can insert "\;+sip.608" into the Feature-Caps header field for the INVITE.
 When the intermediary, labeled "Called Party Proxy" in the figure, rejects the call, it knows it can simply perform the processing described in this document.
 Since the intermediary saw the sip.608 feature capability, it knows it does not need to send any media describing whom to contact in the event of an erroneous rejection.
+For illustrative purposes, the figure shows generic SIP Proxies in the flow.
+Their presence or absence or the number of proxies is not relevant to the operation of the protocol.
+They are in the figure to show that proxies that do not understand the sip.608 feature capability can still participate in a network offering 608 services.